wshuchen/pyloAnnotate/README.md

 A query point without a target (unlifted point) will be written to _stdout_ and numbered in multiple point conversion.
 The points are saved internally for annotation when requested (_-u_ option).

-Full output will be a tab-delimited text file (.txt) consists of 21 fields (columns), 10 for a query point, 10 for its target, and the last field (column) for the segment lengths where the points are in:
+Full output will be a tab-delimited text file (.txt) consists of 21 fields (columns), 10 for a query point, 10 for its target, and the last field (column) for the segment sizes where the points are in:

 1.	query chromosome
 2.	query start